MarcosCobena/marcoscobena.github.io/items/tools.md

-**🆕 Lock Hunter** —if you can’t delete/rename any file/folder in Windows because someone else’s using it, this’ your tool
+**Lock Hunter** —if you can’t delete/rename any file/folder in Windows because someone else’s using it, this’ your tool

 <https://lockhunter.com/>